vikasmalik22/Traffic_Sign_Classifier/README.md

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
 This shows the model is able to predict the real world german signs accurately.

-####3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
+### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 Following are the softmax probabilities for each sign prediction:

 ![alt text][image14]